 Led by Richard Klemke, Ph.D., professor of pathology at UCSD School of Medicine and the Moores UCSD Cancer Center, the research team designed a new technology enabling them to, for the first time, isolate and purify neurites – long membrane extensions from the neuron that give rise to axons or dendrites.
 This technological breakthrough opens the door to understanding how neurites form and differentiate to regenerate neuronal connections and give rise to a functioning network.
 It also led to the discovery of how two key signaling molecules are regulated by a complex protein network that controls neurite outgrowth.
-Their study will be published the week of January 28 to February 1 in the on-line, early edition of the journal Proceedings of the National Academy of Science.
+Their study will be published the week of January 28 to February 1 in the on-line, early edition of the journal

 The formation of neurites, a process called neuritogenesis, is the first step in the differentiation of neurons, the basic information cells of the central nervous system.

 “Understanding how neurites form is crucial, as these structures give rise to the specialized axons and dendrites which relay sensory input and enable us to see, hear, taste, reason and dream,” said Klemke.